Robert F. Dorr: Career

-Dorr published the science fiction novel Hitler's Time Machine in January 2015.
-The story concerns competing groups of American and German scientists trying to perfect a working time machine in order to influence the outcome of World War II.
+In January 2015, Dorr published the science fiction novel Hitler's Time Machine.
+The novel centers around competing groups of American and German scientists trying to perfect a working time machine in order to influence the outcome of World War II.

-Published books
+Personal life

+In 1968, Dorr married his wife, a South Korean national, in a ceremony at the home of his foreign service mentor, William J. Porter.

+Death

+Dorr died of a brain tumor on June 15, 2016, in Falls Church, Virginia, at age 76.

+Books

-A partial listing of books Dorr has authored or co-authored include:
+Dorr authored or co-authored the following books: